-Since 1999, lending institutions have been required to cancel a borrower's Private Mortgage Insurance (PMI) at the point his loan balance (for loans closed past July of '99) goes below seventy-eight percent of the purchase price, but not at the time the loan's equity gets to higher than twenty-two percent.
-(There are some exceptions -like some "high risk' loans.)
-However, you have the right to cancel PMI yourself (for mortgage loans made past July 1999) at the point your equity reaches 20 percent, regardless of the original price of purchase.
+Beginning in 1999, lending institutions have been legally obligated to cancel a borrower's Private Mortgage Insurance (PMI) at the point his loan balance (for a loan closed after July of '99) reaches less than seventy-eight percent of the price of purchase, but not when the borrower's equity gets to more than twenty-two percent.
+(Some "higher risk" morgages are excluded.)
+But you can actually cancel PMI yourself (for mortgages closed past July 1999) once your equity reaches 20 percent, regardless of the original purchase price.

 Keep a running total of each principal payment.
 Also keep track of what other homes are selling for in your neighborhood.
 If your mortgage is under five years old, it's likely you haven't paid down much principal � it's been mostly interest.